-The GASB issued statement No. 40 "Deposits and Investment Risk Disclosures" which is effective for periods beginning after June 15, 2004.
-GASB 40 not only addresses custodial credit risk as noted above, but other common areas of investment risk as well, such as interest rate risk and credit risk.
+GASB Statement No. 40 "Deposits and Investment Risk Disclosures" addresses custodial credit risk as noted above, but other common areas of investment risk as well, such as interest rate risk and credit risk.

 3. Custodial Credit Risk

 The District's investments are not categorized by level of risk assumed by the District because the District invests in money market accounts.